spacetx/starfish/docs/source/API/types/types.rst

 Indices
 -------

-Indices holds constants that represent indexers into the dimensions of the ImageStack 5-d image tensor.
-They are re-used by objects that inherit subsets of these Indices, such as the IntensityTable, which stores spot coordinates and pixel traces across rounds and channels,
+Indices holds constants that represent indexers into the dimensions of the :py:class:`ImageStack` 5-d image tensor.
+They are re-used by objects that inherit subsets of these Indices, such as:

+1. :py:class:`IntensityTable`, which stores spot coordinates and pixel traces across rounds and channels
-Codebook, which stores expected image intensities across imaging rounds and channels.
+2. :py:class:`Codebook`, which stores expected image intensities across imaging rounds and channels

 .. literalinclude:: /../../starfish/types/_constants.py
     :pyobject: Coordinates